 "I have executed one of the dogs from hell who dared to put Muhammad down." - attacker's social media post

 In the aftermath of the killing, reports circulated that Samuel had asked Muslim students to leave the classroom, as he did not want to offend them by showing them depictions of the Prophet.
-Months later, the student who originally made this claim -- the daughter of a man who undertook a social media campaign accusing Samuel of hate speech and demanding his termination -- confessed that it was untrue and she was not present that day.
-However, the father of another student, who defended Samuel, tells a similar story, claiming the teacher "invited" Muslim children to exit the room.
-What actually transpired is unclear.
+Months later, the student who originally made this claim confessed that it was untrue and she was not present that day.
+This was apparently a "distorted account" of what had really transpired: Samuel indeed warned his students he was about to show the images, but said anyone who might be offended could close their eyes.

-Prior to the murder, the school at which Samuel taught had received multiple threatening phone calls in connection with the aforementioned social media campaign.
-The outrage spread by this campaign eventually reached Samuel's killer, who was not a student of his but nevertheless tracked him down.
+As a result of this campaign, the school at which Samuel taught received multiple threatening phone calls.
+The outrage spread by the campaign eventually reached Samuel's killer, who was not a student of his but nevertheless tracked him down.
 Eleven people were arrested in connection with the murder, including the father who fanned the flames of accusation against Samuel and several members of the attacker's family.

-Following the attack, large demonstrations arose around France expressing condemnation and solidarity.
+Samuel left behind a 5-year-old son.
+Following the murder, large demonstrations arose around France expressing condemnation and solidarity.